Kanye West buying right-leaning social network Parler

 In 2021, Bloomberg ranked West as the wealthiest Black American, pegging his net worth at $6 billion.

 The rapper is no stranger to controversy.
-Most recently, Ye and Ye and conservative activist Candace Owens sparked criticism after the pair attended a Paris fashion show while wearing shirts with the phrase "White Lives Matter" on the back.
+Most recently, Ye and conservative activist Candace Owens sparked criticism after the pair attended a Paris fashion show while wearing shirts with the phrase "White Lives Matter" on the back.
 The phrase has been adopted and promoted by white supremacist groups and sympathizers, according to the Anti-Defamation League.
+He also has suggested slavery was a choice and called the COVID-19 vaccine the "mark of the beast."

 for more features.